KamieShort/shopping-list-react/README.md

 x Set an initial value for useReducer 2 x Items can be added to list through a reducer 2
-Items can be edited in list through a reducer 2
-Items can be deleted from list through a reducer 2 Behavior Testing\* 2
-Deployed on netlify with CI passing 2
+Items can be edited in list through a reducer 2 x Items can be deleted from list through a reducer 2 Behavior Testing\* 2 x Deployed on netlify with CI passing 2

 \*Behavior testing will include a test for adding to list, deleting from list, editing a list item, and displaying a list of items